 National Hispanic Heritage Month (September 15-October 15) is a key period when the United States recognizes the generations of Hispanic Americans who enrich our country through their diverse culture and contributions.
 This time of year allows us to focus on the customs, language and history of an important community that represents almost 20 percent of the total population in the United States.
 The Diaspora and Multicultural team at UNICEF USA is especially eager to recognize Hispanic Heritage Month and our most prominent partnership with Hispanic Federation that has resulted from our connections to the Latin American community.

-According to L’Attitude, a national Latino cohort and think-tank platform: “U.S. Latinos are making America younger, more entrepreneurial, more likely to be employed and increasingly affluent.
+“U.S. Latinos are making America younger, more entrepreneurial, more likely to be employed and increasingly affluent.
 They are contributing disproportionally to America’s productivity and economic growth.
-The Latino Factor is a critical driver of America’s New Mainstream Economy.”
+The Latino Factor is a critical driver of America’s New Mainstream Economy.” — L'Attitude, a national Latino cohort and think-tank platform

 It is in this spirit that the Diaspora and Multicultural team at UNICEF USA recognizes the tremendous force of the Hispanic community, in particular how this special community comes together to help the most vulnerable children in the region.